SharaIsabell/wireless-eeg-cnp-analysis/README.md

 - Hemispheric Asymmetry: Measuring differences in Power and PAC between symmetrical brain regions (e.g., F3-F4).
 The normalized calculation used is (Right - Left) / (Right + Left).

 ### 4. Feature Selection and Modeling
-Using the biomarker matrix, feature selection techniques and multiple classification algorithms (Scikit-Learn / XGBoost) are applied:
+Using the biomarker matrix and feature selection techniques are applied:
 - Feature Selection: Methods such as SelectKBest (Mutual Information), RFE (Recursive Feature Elimination), and Lasso (L1) penalties filter the most determinant biomarkers.
 - Trained Models:
     - Gaussian Naive Bayes
     - Logistic Regression (RFE)
     - Logistic Regression (L1/Lasso)
     - Elastic Net
+    - Linear SVM (RFE)
+    - Random Forest (RFE)

 ### 5. Evaluation and Statistical Interpretability
 Given the medical nature of the data and the sample size, validation prioritizes reducing overfitting and ensuring reliability: